ci-lab-cz/crem-dock/README.md

 ```

-- identification of protein-liagnd interaction fingerprints (PLIF) for a reference ligand
+- identification of protein-ligand interaction fingerprints (PLIF) for a reference ligand

 PLIF can be identified invoking `cremdock_plif` script feeded with a protein and a reference ligand (both should have all hydrogens explicit).
 The output is a text file with detected interactions.
 Full names of desired contacts should be used for the subsequent `cremdock` call.
 In this case the contacts will be `leu83.ahbdonor` and `leu83.ahbacceptor` which encode interaction with a hidge region.